Digital-Preservation-Finland/dpres-specification-migrator/README.rst

 * ``--output_filename``: specify the name of the created METS document
 * ``--to_version``: specify the version of the specifications to migrate to
-* ``--contractid``: the value of the contract ID (mandatory when migrating to version 1.7.0 of the specifications)
+* ``--contractid``: the value of the contract ID (mandatory when migrating to version 1.7.0 of the specifications from an older version)
-* ``--record_status``: set the RECORDSTATUS of the document, the value 'dissemination' will create a DIP document
+* ``--record_status``: set the RECORDSTATUS of the document, the value 'dissemination' will create a DIP METS document
-* ``--objid``: specify the OBJID when migrating to a DIP document
+* ``--objid``: specify the OBJID when migrating to a DIP METS document
 * ``--workspace``: the workspace directory

 The script produces a mets.xml file in the parametrized folder 'workspace'